wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > As you read each page ask, ‘could any man have written this book, or did it come as Joseph Smith testified?’ pg.
 31

 I think this has been repeated so many times by members of the church that many take it to be true without much thought.
 Think of books like The Lord of the Rings.
-Entire worlds created fictitiously, with entire languages created to supplement the fictitious world.
+Entire worlds are created fictitiously, with entire languages created to supplement the fictitious world.
 Humans are creative, and this argument is weak.

 For example, how did:

 * L Ron Hubbard — Scientology
 * Charles Taze Russell — Jehovah’s Witnesses
-* Siddhartha Gautama — Buddisms
+* Siddhartha Gautama — Buddhisms

 ..all write scriptures that could convince so many of their truth?
 People believe and feel strongly about the darnedest things.